liferay/alloy-editor/content/docs/develop/create_buttons.md

 ## Using a Button

-<p>After creating your button, you have to add it to the configuration of the Toolbar where you want to use it.</p>
+After creating your button, you have to add it to the configuration of the Toolbar where you want to use it.

 <span class="code-header">Buttons, which handle styles are usually used within the Styles Toolbar, inside a text-like selection</span>